Next-Gen Wearables: The Best Smart Rings of 2025

 Intelligence and Personalization

-Traditional wearables offer basic data, while next-gen wearables use on-device AI to act as intelligent health companions, providing personalized insights, predictive analytics, and tailored recommendations.
+Traditional wearables offer basic data, while next-gen devices use on-device AI to act as intelligent health companions, providing personalized insights, predictive analytics, and tailored recommendations.

 Applications